5.56×45mm NATO: Mk 262

 According to US DoD sources, the Mk 262 round is capable of making kills at 700 meters.
-Ballistics tests found that the round caused "consistent initial yaw in soft tissue" between 3 and 4 in at ranges from 15 feet to 300 meters.
-Apparently it is superior to the standard M855 round when fired from an M4 or M16 rifle, increasing accuracy from 3–5 minutes of angle to 2 minute of angle.
-It possesses superior stopping power, and can allow for engagements to be extended to up to 700 meters when fired from an 18-inch barrel.
-It appears that this round can drastically improve the performance of any AR-15 weapon chambered to .223/5.56 mm.
-Superior accuracy, wounding capacity, stopping power and range have made this the preferred round of many special forces operators, and highly desirable as a replacement for the older, Belgian-designed 5.56×45mm SS109/M855 NATO round.
+Ballistics tests found that the round caused "consistent initial yaw in soft tissue" between 3 and 4 inches at ranges from 15 feet to 300 meters.
+Apparently, it is superior to the standard M855 round when fired from an M4 or M16 rifle, increasing accuracy from 3–5 minutes of angle to 2 minutes of angle.
+It possesses superior stopping power and can extend engagements to up to 700 meters when fired from an 18-inch barrel.
+It appears that this round can drastically improve the performance of any AR-15 weapon chambered to 5.56 mm.
+Superior accuracy, wounding capacity, stopping power, and range have made this the preferred round of many special forces operators and a highly desirable replacement for the older, Belgian-designed 5.56×45mm SS109/M855 NATO round.
 In one engagement, a two-man special forces team reported 75 kills with 77 rounds.
 The Mk 262 has a higher ballistic coefficient than the M855 of (G1)0.362 / (G7)0.181, meaning it loses less velocity at long-range.

 Black Hills also produces the MK262 Mod-1C for sale in the US civilian market under Product Code D556N9.